bobharris/bobharris/README.md

 --->

-# Man.
-Vex is just like GLSL except quite a bit more accessible!
+- Vex is just like GLSL except quite a bit more accessible!